-Heat is a foam of energy that is transferred from hot to cold body or from higher to lower temperature.
-Total heat transfer is the sum of heat transferred by all three modes: Conduction, Convection and Radiation.
+Heat is a form of energy that can be transferred by three different modes from hot body to cold body or from higher to lower temperature.
+Total heat transfer is equal to the sum of heat transferred by all three modes of heat transfer: Conduction, Convection and Radiation.

-In this article we will discuss various modes of heat transfer, conduction, convection and radiation.
-And how to calculate their values.
+In this article we will discuss various modes of heat transfer, conduction, convection and radiation and how to calculate them.

 Conductive Heat Transfer

-As shown in image, when a conductive metal plate is heated at one end, Transfer of heat takes place from heated end to cooler end.
-Thermally conductive surface is required for conductive heat transfer.
+As shown in the image, when a conductive metal plate is heated at one end.
+Transfer of heat takes place from the high to low temperature area due to molecular excitement.
+Conduction heat transfer takes place in thermally conductive bodies.

 Conductive Heat Transfer Calculation

-The rate of heat transfer through conduction is governed by the Fourier’s law of heat conduction.
+The rate of heat transfer through conduction is governed by Fourier’s law of heat conduction.
+Rate of conductive heat transfer is directly proportional to the contact area, material thermal conductivity, temperature difference and inversely proportional to the thickness.

 Conductive Heat transfer (Qc) = – K A dT / L

-The rate of convective heat transfer is governed by the Newton’s law of cooling.
+The rate of convective heat transfer is governed by Newton’s law of cooling.
+It is directly proportional to heat transfer surface area, convective heat transfer coefficient and temperature difference.

 Convection Heat transfer (Qv) = hc A dT